 60 Lincoln Center Plaza

-The Intern Program has over 600 alumni.
+The Juilliard Apprentice Program, formerly known as the Professional Intern Program, has over 700 alumni.
 Many have continued their careers in New York City.
-Alumni are presently working in either a technical or administrative capacity at the Metropolitan Opera House, Radio City Music Hall, Carnegie Hall, The Juilliard School, Alvin Ailey American Dance Theater, American Ballet Theater, Cambridge in America, and on numerous Broadway and Off-Broadway shows.
+Alumni are presently working in either a technical or administrative capacity at the Metropolitan Opera House, Radio City Music Hall, Carnegie Hall, The Juilliard School, Alvin Ailey American Dance Center, American Ballet Theatre, Cambridge in America, and numerous Broadway and Off-Broadway shows.
 There are alumni who have decided to change their direction.
-Among them, you will also find a lawyer, doctor, architect, urban planner, business owner, preservationist, director, assistant film director, playwright, conductor, facilities manager, technical theater consultant, and teacher.
+Among them, you will find a lawyer, doctor, architect, urban planner, business owner, preservationist, assistant film director, playwright, conductor, facilities manager, technical theater consultant, and teacher.